top of page

 IMG_3479.jpg

 Morgan Bates is a trumpeter, musicologist, and educator based in Los Angeles, California.
-Morgan is currently a PhD student and Cota-Robles Fellow studying Musicology with a concentration in Gender Studies at UCLA.
-A member of the UCLA trumpet studio, Morgan serves as an ensemble teaching artist Heart of Los Angeles and performer as a freelance musician throughout Los Angeles County.
+Morgan is currently a PhD student and Cota-Robles Fellow at UCLA studying Musicology with a concentration in Gender Studies.
+A member of the UCLA trumpet studio, Morgan serves as a teaching artist at the Heart of Los Angeles with the LA Philharmonic's Youth Orchestra Los Angeles (YOLA) program and performs as a freelance musician throughout the west coast.

 A passionate teacher and learner, Morgan earned their Master of Music in Trumpet Performance, Master of Arts in Musicology, and Women's, Gender, and Sexuality Studies Graduate Certificate from the University of Oregon in 2021.
 Morgan received their Bachelor of Arts degree magna cum laude with departmental honors and a minor in religion from Dickinson College.
 Morgan has received musical training from world-class musicians, such as Jens Lindemann, Brian McWhorter, Sarah Viens, Jeffrey Wohlbach, James Martin, and Jonathan Hays.
-Outside of music, Morgan is an avid mental health and disability rights advocate, participates in anti-death penalty activism, and enjoys cooking, traveling, attending drag shows, and playing with their cats, Reggie and Huey.
+Outside of music, Morgan is an avid mental health and disability rights advocate, and they been involved in anti-death penalty activism for well over a decade.
+A proud Yelp Elite Squad Member, Morgan also enjoys exploring cuisines of Los Angeles, traveling and theorizing with their wife, attending drag shows, and playing with their cats, Reggie and Huey.

 bottom of page